oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 ### On Linux*

 1. Change to the sample directory.
-2. Configure the build system for the Agilex® 7 device family, which is the default.
+2. Configure the build system for the Intel® PAC with Intel Arria® 10 GX FPGA, which is the default.

    ```
    mkdir build